ahsokm07/allianz/Readme.md

 Deployment:

+there is a straight forward deployment with integrating azure AKS with pipeline for every successful build.
+But due to some restriction with azure account im ubale to configure by that method.
+Anyway i commented that steps for your reference in the pipeline configuration

-IT can be either way deployed CD using deploy stage in codefresh to kubernetes cluster continuosly.
+It can be either way deployed CD using deploy stage in codefresh to kubernetes cluster continuosly.
 In this assigment i used AWS as i dont have an existing cluster configured.

 I used AWS ECS fargate to deploy the container images using task definitions.